hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 **Different write consistencies:**

+This test was run locally to emphasize on the effect of consistency options (no latencies etc).
 For this test we had:

-* 5 Kafka brokers
+* 3 Kafka brokers
-* 4 Cassandra nodes
+* 3 Cassandra nodes
-* 30 Kafka Producers producing 10 000 rows of data each
+* 2 Kafka Producers producing 20 000 rows of data each
-* 5 Kafka Consumers poll every 1.0s
+* 3 Kafka Consumers poll every 1.0s

 Consistency defines the level of guarantee on how many nodes in a cluster must acknowledge a read or write operation for it to be considered succesful.
 Consistency options provide tradeoff between availability, latency and data consistency.